CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/general-settings/bom-mor.md

 ### Manufacturing Orders

 :::caution
-    To enable synchronization, the same document numbering series must be set for SAP Production Orders and ProcessForce ManufacturingOrdersr.
+    To enable synchronization, the same document numbering series must be set for SAP Production Orders and CompuTec ProcessForce Manufacturing Orders.
 You can check here how to do that.
 :::

-- Synchronizes ProcessForce Manufacturing Orders with SAP Business One Production Orders.
+- Synchronizes CompuTec ProcessForce Manufacturing Orders with SAP Business One Production Orders.
 - The key data synchronized includes planned and actual quantities.
-- Ensure that SAP Production Orders and ProcessForce Manufacturing Orders have the same document numbering series.
+- Ensure that SAP Production Orders and CompuTec ProcessForce Manufacturing Orders have the same document numbering series.

 ![Synchronization](./media/bom-mor/manufacturing-order-synchronization.webp)

 ### Due Date Synchronization

-- SAP Production Orders have a Due Date, while ProcessForce Manufacturing Orders have Required Date and Planned Start Date.
+- SAP Production Orders have a Due Date, while CompuTec ProcessForce Manufacturing Orders have Required Date and Planned Start Date.
 - Users can configure which date should sync with the SAP Production Order Due Date.

 ![Date Synchronization](./media/bom-mor/manufacturing-order-sync-dates.webp)